-The harvesting process of Aloe Ferox is an unique and traditional process which started many generations ago.
-Aloe ferox plants grow naturally in the veld and in order for sustainability of the plant, the tapper only cut the healthy, lower leaves.
+The harvesting process of Aloe Ferox is a unique and traditional process that started many generations ago.
+Aloe ferox plants grow naturally in the veld and in order for the sustainability of the plant, the tapper only cuts the healthy, lower leaves.

 A hole is then dug at a central point and a plastic/canvas sheet is positioned over the hole.
 The leaves that have been harvested are carried in the arms of the tapper to the hole.
 The leaves are then placed in a circular formation around the plastic sheet so that the sap from the leaves can run off into the center of the plastic sheet.